 Biography

-I graduated in 2006 from Williams College, where I majored in Economics and Political Science (Honors) and conducted research as a Williams College Undergraduate Research Fellow.
-During 2005-2006, I studied at Exeter College at the University of Oxford as part of the Williams-Exeter Program at Oxford.
+I received my Ph.D. with Departmental and University Distinction, M.Phil., and M.A. in Political Science from Yale University.
+My B.A. magna cum laude in Economics and Political Science (Honors) is from Williams College, where I was a Williams College Undergraduate Research Fellow and studied at the University of Oxford as part of the Williams-Exeter Program at Oxford.

 Feel free to contact me, and thank you for visiting my website.